ccjensen/PlexMediaTagger/README.md

  `-t, --tag`           tag all compatible file types, and update any
                        previously tagged files (if metadata in plex has
                        changed)
+  `--tag-tv-prefer-season-artwork`
+                       when tagging tv show episodes, the season artwork will
+                       be used instead of the episode thumbnail
  `-r, --remove-tags`   remove all compatible tags from the files
  `-f, --force`         ignore previous work and steam ahead with task (will
                        re-tag previously tagged files, etc.)